 - Determining interventions - Planning interventions - Optimising achievement of intended outcomes - The Council has, with three other Councils, created a company, Publica Group (Support) Ltd (Publica), to deliver more efficient and improved services.
 Where possible, processes have/are being aligned to ensure consistency across the partner Councils.
 However, the Councils have retained decision making powers over service policies, outcomes and standards.
 Publica is the Council's most significant contractor.
-In recognition of this, the Council will monitor the contractor's performance by: - Considering Publica's Annual Report at Council; - Considering Publica's draft Business Plan annually at the Finance and Management Overview and Scrutiny Committee and Cabinet in February/March each year; - Requiring, as appropriate, representatives from Publica to attend relevant Scrutiny Committee(s) to support discussion on quarterly performance reports; - Receiving monthly "Keeping You Connected" updates by email from Publica to all Members; - Meet with informal Cabinet together with invited Members from other parties/scrutiny representatives twice per annum to discuss: progress against the Business Plan; identify any key risks and challenges outside of the company or Council control; budget monitoring and service delivery matters; - Receiving all Member briefings from Publica twice per annum; - Develop informal mechanisms to share best practice, learning and Councillor development.

-- In addition to the creation of Publica, the Council continues to secure savings through its procurement processes - The Council has processes in place to identify and respond to external changes, for example: changes to legislation and regulation, emerging risks and opportunities.
-Corporate processes such as risk management, development and delivery of Corporate and Service Plans, performance management processes, budget monitoring and other management processes are designed to capture and incorporate these external factors and to enable the Council to respond appropriately. - Corporate and Service risk registers are discussed and reported quarterly. - Key Performance Indicators are identified and included in the Service Delivery Plans for each service, these are reported quarterly - Budgets are prepared annually in accordance with Council objectives, strategies and the Medium Term Financial Strategy, following consultation with customers, stakeholders and officers. - The Medium Term Financial Strategy (MTFS) is a live document and can be reviewed, updated and reported as necessary, to respond to the changing environment
+In recognition of this, the Council will monitor the contractor's performance by: - Considering Publica's performance reports; - Considering Publica's draft Business Plan annually at the Finance and Management Overview and Scrutiny Committee and Cabinet in February/March each year; - Requiring, as appropriate, representatives from Publica to attend relevant Scrutiny Committee(s) to support discussion on quarterly performance reports; - Meet with informal Cabinet together with invited Members from other parties/scrutiny representatives twice per annum to discuss: progress against the Business Plan; identify any key risks and challenges outside of the company or Council control; budget monitoring and service delivery matters; - Receiving all Member briefings from Publica twice per annum; - Develop informal mechanisms to share best practice, learning and Councillor development. - In addition to the creation of Publica, the Council continues to secure savings through its procurement processes - The Council has processes in place to identify and respond to external changes, for example: changes to legislation and regulation, emerging risks and opportunities.
+Corporate processes such as risk management, development and delivery of Corporate and Service Plans, performance management processes, budget monitoring and other management processes are designed to capture and incorporate these external factors and to enable the Council to respond appropriately.